NullVoyager47/BlogWebsite/src/content/blog/first-post.md

 ### Stay Tuned

-In the next post I will be dissassembling the blaster and preparing it, then its on to the electronics 🎉
+In the next post I will be dissassembling the blaster and preparing it, then its on to the electronics. 🎉